VeRNAl: Mining RNA Structures for Fuzzy Base Pairing Network Motifs: Introduction

 Alternatively, graph-based approaches work on discrete encodings of RNA 3D structures and rely on network analysis algorithms to extract motifs.
-The building blocks of such encodings are linear chains of nucleotides (A, U, C, G), which determine first, the highly stable canonical (Watson-Crick and Wobble) and then non-canonical (all other) base base pairing geometries \cite{leontis2001geometric}.
+The building blocks of such encodings are linear polymers of nucleotides (A, U, C, G) bound by backbone interactions.
+These chains determine first, the highly stable canonical (Watson-Crick and Wobble) and then non-canonical (all other) base base pairing geometries \cite{leontis2001geometric}.
 These pairs serve as a scaffold for the formation of the full tertiary structure.
 The conservation of these base pairs is essential to preserving the folding properties of the RNA and offers a robust signature for the functional classification of RNAs \cite{griffiths2003rfam,rnamigos,zhang2016deep}.
 Using these components, any RNA 3D structure (set of atomic coordinates) can be represented as a multi-relational graph (also referred to as base pairing network), where nodes correspond to nucleotides, and edges to interactions between nucleotides.
 Edge types are assigned based on the classification developed by Westhof et al ~\cite{leontis2001geometric} which defined 12 categories of relative base pair orientations.
 These classes can be determined by noting the relative angles and interacting atoms of the bases involved in the pair in 3D space.
 In this set of 12 geometries, we can find the standard Watson-Crick (A-U, C-G, G-U) pairs, also known as \say{canonical base pairs}, which are the most stable and abundant class.
 However, when interpreting 3D motifs, the remaining 11 geometries, also known as \say{non canonical} are necessary for understanding RNA structure at a 3D level \cite{leontis2001geometric}.
-An additional relation type is assigned to backbone (covalent) interactions.